mratsim/Arraymancer/README.md

 Furthermore, Python preprocessing steps, unless using OpenCV, often needs a custom implementation (think text/speech preprocessing on phones).

+- Managing and deploying Python (2.7, 3.5, 3.6) and packages version in a robust manner requires devops-fu (virtualenv, Docker, ...)
+- Python data science ecosystem does not run on embedded devices (Nvidia Tegra/drones) or mobile phones, especially preprocessing dependencies.
 - Tensorflow is supposed to bridge the gap between research and production but its syntax and ergonomics are a pain to work with.
-It's the same issue as researchers, "Prototype in Keras, and when you need low-level --> Tensorflow".
+Like for researchers, you need to code twice, "Prototype in Keras, and when you need low-level --> Tensorflow".
-- Deployed models are static, there is no interface to add a new observation/training sample to any framework, the end goal being to use a model as a webservice.
+- Deployed models are static, there is no interface to add a new observation/training sample to any framework, what if you want to use a model as a webservice with online learning?

 ### So why Arraymancer ?